ssteidl/vessel/prototypes/network/README.md

 ## Topologies
 * Jail inheriting the host network
-* Internal networks with bridge, vlan, epair interfaces
+* Internal networks with bridge, vlan, epair interfaces (and internal DHCP)
-* Nat and rdr networks for exposing internal networks to the outside world
+* Nat and rdr networks for exposing internal networks to the outside world (This can be done later because users can create a nginx or lighttpd or haproxy for exposing ports)
 * No networking

 ## Management
 * VLAN per internal network
-* Auto generated internal ipv4 address
+* Auto generated internal ipv4 address or DHCP
 * Internal network DNS lookup for A records.
+So a container can lookup another container.
 Hopefully txt in the future.
   Does it make sense to use DHCP here?

 # cli design